bridgecrewio/checkov/docs/2.Concepts/Config.md

 ### Strategy: "union"

 Keeps every single value options but creates a union of all those who support multiple values like `directories` or `checks`.
-For those who are a set, the set union is calculated.
+For those who are a list with unique elements, the parent values that do not occur in the child are appended.

 The special case are `checks` and `skip_checks`.
 A config containing both is invalid.